Fireplace Inserts

 Fireplace Inserts - Wall-Mounted Heating Installations

-Modern ventless fireplaces are easily installed in dry walls, since they don’t require gas connections or flues to disperse smoke and toxic fumes.
+Modern ventless fireplaces are easily installed in dry walls, since they don’t require gas connections or flues to disperse smoke and toxic fumes like wood burning fireplaces.
 Ethanol fireplace inserts simply need to have their burners refilled once the eco-friendly fuel has burned off.
 Bio-ethanol fuels like e-NRG produce a pleasing orange flame, with low odor and very little mess or need for ventilation.
-Similarly, wall-mounted electric fireplaces are simple to install and only need a connection to an outlet or power line within the wall.
+Similarly, wall-mounted electric fireplace inserts are simple to install and only need a connection to an outlet or power line within the wall.
 It generates radiant heat, but no actual flame, so there’s no soot, smoke, smell or fumes to worry about.
 The digital flames can even be adjusted for size and color, along with heating settings.
+These smokeless fireplaces allow you to enjoy the outdoors without fear of irritation if the wind changes.

 Highly Configurable Fireplace Options

 Fireplace inserts come in a wide range of sizes and configurations, especially high-end ethanol versions from companies like EcoSmart Fire.
 Their Flex Fireplace collection comes in multiple widths, one to three open sides and with or without decorative storage boxes in a variety of positions.
-This adaptability makes the fireplace compatible with almost any architectural setting indoors and out.
-Electric fireplaces are also customizable, although they need a little more shelter from the elements to minimize electrical exposure.
+This adaptability makes these firebox inserts compatible with almost any architectural setting indoors and out.
+Electric fireplace inserts are also customizable, although they need a little more shelter from the elements to minimize electrical exposure.

 Key features to compare - Fireplace Inserts

-- Gas or Electric Connections - Most bio-ethanol options store fuel in burners, while propane and natural gas versions have plumbed connective pipes and electric fireplaces need to connect to a power supply
+• Gas or Electric Connections - Most bio-fuel options store fuel in stainless steel ethanol burners, while propane and natural gas inserts have plumbed connective pipes and electric fireplace inserts need to connect to a power supply

-- Ventilation - Gas versions need a flue, while bio-ethanol fireplaces burn cleanly without toxic fumes or smoke and electric ones emit nothing
+• Ventilation - Gas and wood burning versions need a flue, while smokeless bio-ethanol fireplaces burn cleanly without toxic fumes and electric ones emit nothing

 Helpful articles